CAF election: African football is at a crossroads | DW | 02.03.2021

 While Ahmad's candidature remains up in the air, four other presidential candidates have thrown their hats into the ring.
 Among them is 59-year-old Patrice Motsepe, a billionaire who happens to be the brother-in-law of South African President Cyril Ramaphosa.
 His African Rainbow Minerals group operates coal, iron, nickel, copper, gold and platinum mines.
 Motsepe is the president of South African first-division club Mamelodi Sundowns of Pretoria.
 However, the South African FA is not thought to be supportive of his candidacy for the CAF's top job.

 It's a different story for Jacques Anouma.
-The 70-year-old president of the Ivorian Football Federation is quite popular, partly because of his efforts to professionalize the game in Côte d'Ivoire since taking the post in 2002.
+The 70-year-old president of the Ivorian Football Federation is quite popular, partly because of his efforts to professionalize the game in the Ivory Coast, or Cote d'Ivoire, since taking the post in 2002.
 From 2007 to 2015 he was also a member of FIFA's Executive Committee.

 "Anouma's support in Cote d'Ivoire is all-encompassing," Ivorian journalist Augustin Kouyo told DW.
 The Ivorian government has even sent staff to other African countries to promote Anouma's candidacy.